 Yes, you can wash hair with extensions, and washing them correctly is what keeps the bonds, tapes or beads secure and the hair looking new.
 The method changes by attachment type and by how long ago you had them fitted.
 In Dubai, hard water, chlorine and constant air conditioning add a few local rules most guides skip.
 This guide covers safe washing, glue and bond removal, and when to hand the job to a salon.
+The same supply is worth planning around at home, where the routine for washing hair with hard water sets the dosing, the rinse and how often to run a chelating reset.

 Popular hair salons in Dubai